dsc-courses/dsc80-2026-wi/proj04/power-outages.md

 * Predict the severity (in terms of number of customers, duration, or demand loss) of a major power outage.
 * Predict the cause of a major power outage.
-* Predict the number and/or severity of major power outages in the year 2022.
+* Predict the number and/or severity of major power outages in a given year.
 * Predict the electricity consumption of an area.

 Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.